-We know!
-The return to work interview is an aspect of HR admin that’s all too tempting to skip over.
+The return to work interview is one of those meetings that’s all too tempting to skip over.

-Chances are you’re already more stretched than usual as a result of your employee’s absence and eager for them to get stuck back into their work without taking time out form filling.
+Chances are you’re more stretched than usual as a result of your employee’s absence and you’re keen for them to get stuck back into their work.

-But return to work interviews can bring a lot of benefits.
+Back to work interviews can bring a lot of benefits, though.
 We’ll run through them in this post and share some tips on how to get the most out of your interviews.